Nike and Adidas get personal in battle over soccer World Cup

 Adidas, which is supplying nine teams including reigning champions Spain, as well as Argentina and Germany, expects to make a record 2 billion euros ($2.7 billion) from football this year, still exceeding Nike's $2 billion of soccer turnover.

 "Football is the DNA of our company.
-We want to clearly show that we are number one in football," Adidas Chief Executive Herbert Hainer told journalists last week, adding Adidas expected to sell significantly more balls than at the last World Cup in South Africa four years ago and about as many shirts.
+We want to clearly show that we are number one in football," Adidas Chief Executive Herbert Hainer told journalists last week.
+[ID:nL6N0O82QM]

-Hainer acknowledged that Adidas faced a "head-to-head" race with Nike in the soccer shoe market, but predicted Adidas would still sell 2 million pairs of special World Cup boots.
+Hainer acknowledged that Adidas faced a "head-to-head" race with Nike in the soccer shoe market, but predicted Adidas would still sell 2 million pairs of special World Cup boots and significantly more balls than at the last World Cup in 2010.

 Nike believes it has already overtaken Adidas in boots, including in its rival's home market Germany.